 What “I’ll Figure It Out Eventually” Is Actually Costing You

 There's a particular kind of tired that practice owners carry.
 Not the tired that sleep fixes.
 The tired that comes from being the answer to every question, year after year, while telling yourself it'll get better eventually.
-Here's what that's actually costing you.
+That's actually costing you.

 Read More